HugoBothaMD/naip-ssast/README.md

 * `--lib`: : specifies whether to load using librosa (True) or torchaudio (False), default=False
 * `--pretrained_mdl_path`: specify a pretrained model checkpoint.
 Default is `SSAST-Base-Frame-400.pth` This is required regardless of whether you include a fine-tuned model path.
 * `--finetuned_mdl_path`: if running eval-only or extraction, you can specify a fine-tuned model to load in.
 This can either be a local path of a 'gs://' path, that latter of which will trigger the code to download the specified model path to the local machine.
-* `--val_size`: Specify size of validation set to generate
-* `--seed`: Specify a seed for random number generator to make validation set consistent across runs.
-Accepts None or any valid RandomState input (i.e., int)

 ### Google cloud storage
 * `-b, --bucket_name`: sets the `bucket_name` for GCS loading.
 Required if loading from cloud.